thirstycode/Raspi-output-catcher/README.md

 -	08:19:07 AM 07 10 --> posted with username kriti.sanon143
 -	08:18:30 AM 07 10 --> some error with posting having username priyanka.chopra143
 -	08:18:29 AM 07 10 --> some error with posting having username urvashirautela26
--	08:18:24 AM 07 10 --> some error with posting having username disha.patani.updates
--	08:18:21 AM 07 10 --> posted with username disha.patani.updates
+-	08:18:24 AM 07 10 --> some error with posting having username disha.patani.updates-	08:18:21 AM 07 10 --> posted with username disha.patani.updates
 -	08:18:16 AM 07 10 --> some error with posting having username tamannaah.143
 -	08:18:13 AM 07 10 --> posted with username tamannaah.143
 -	08:18:13 AM 07 10 --> some error with posting having username realshrutihaasan